MilosZivkovic/Parser/README.md

     Type: Enum
     Format: Hourly | Daily
     Required: true
+    Example: --duration=daily

     Duration determines range that will be searched in database.
 Duration can have two values HOURLY or DAILY.
-    HOURLY will add one hour to the startDate argument while DAILY will add one day to startDate.
+    Hourly will define time range of one hour from startDate argument while Daily will define range of one day from startDate argument.

  - #### Threshold
     Argument: threshold
     Type: int
     format: number
     Required: true
+    Example: --threshold=500

     number of the requests in given range that will trigger restriction.